-An assessment of all provisions in place to ensure the activity/centre is accessible and inclusive to all, catering to a variety of requirements.
+An assessment of all provisions in place to ensure the park/garden is accessible and inclusive to all, catering to a variety of requirements.
 Considerations such as (but not limited to):

 - Foreign language provision - Accessibility of physical spaces, particularly for wheelchair/buggy users. - Social inclusion policies - Partner with local transport authorities to create access routes.
-Readily available accessible parking conveniently located. - Accessible facilities and activities - Any community or youth activities / policies instruction and guidance from staff, and how this is delivered.
-Consider that today's visitors are increasingly informed and discerning, often comparing their experiences with those offered by top international activity providers.
-As a result, activity providers should deliver a well-rounded, engaging, and up-to-date offering to truly satisfy and inspire.
+Readily available accessible parking conveniently located. - Accessible facilities - Any community or youth activities / policies